visitscotland/vs-design-system/frontend/src/components/elements/video/Video.md

   ```

 ### Events
-The player can also be controlled by other components by emitting a `videoControls`
+The player can also be controlled by other components by emitting a `video-controls`
 event which can be used to play or pause the video.

   ```jsx